Peter Danckerts de Rij: Life and career

 He was the son of Cornelis Danckerts de Ry, member of a large family of printers, painters and engravers.

 Cornelis is mentioned in Houbraken's Schouburg as being one of the many teachers of Joachim von Sandrart in 1640-41, though considering Sandrart's age and experience (he had just returned to the North from his Grand Tour to Italy), this was more of a collaboration.
 Since Filippo Baldinucci later wrote a biographical sketch on Pietro Danckerse de Ry in his list of artists called the Notizie, it is possible that Danckerts visited Italy at some time.
 In any case Sandrart engraved some of Peter's paintings after this period.
 Between 1634 and 1638 he moved to Warsaw, and later Danzig, and Vilnius in the Polish–Lithuanian Commonwealth.
 Here he was the court painter and architect of King Władysław IV Vasa.
 According to Houbraken a poem was written in his honor that applauds his work in Poland.

 In 1648 he moved to be a painter at the court of Queen Christina in Stockholm.
 Her successor, King Charles X Gustav, held him in high regard.
 He returned to the Dutch Republic in 1659 and died in Amsterdam in December of the next year.

-The story that he died in August 1661 as the result of a highway robbery in the Rūdininkai Forest near Vilnius involves an unnamed artist aged 78, while Danckerts would have been 55.
+The story that he died in August 1661 as the result of a highway robbery in the Rūdninkai Forest near Vilnius involves an unnamed artist aged 78, while Danckerts would have been 55.
 This incident possibly concerns one of Danckerts' successors at the Polish court instead.